Air Conditioning Inspection Regulations and the TM44 Inspection Certificate: Overview and Q&A

 - for air conditioning systems, with an effective rated output of more than 12kW the first inspection should have taken place by 4 January 2011, and every 5 years thereafter

-Statutory lodgement of air conditioning inspections:
+Statutory lodgement of TM44 air conditioning inspection certificate:

 Each accreditation body conducts quality assurance audits on its members lodged reports.
 Quality Assurance audits are a normal part of the overall quality regime that is required by DCLG from all Energy Assessor Accreditation Bodies.

 What is TM44?